 All used Rover Engines Bare listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Rover are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Rover from premium breaker yards from across the UK.

 About Engines Bare

 The Rover bare engine is the power machine of your car, literally converting energy, in the form of fuel, into movement, known as an internal combustion engine.
 When you buy a replacement Rover bare engine you are buying an engine that is basically just a crankcase and cylinder head, not a complete full engine, which is why this is commonly referred to as a short block engine.
 This means you will be buying the case of the engine which houses the cylinders and components but does not include these parts.

 The Rover bare engine is built to be strong and solid.
 Usually made of steel, cast iron or aluminum, it is the crux of your car and needs to be in good condition and maintained well to do its job properly.